A DECADE OF DREAMS

 Sage wisdom trumped acerbic humor when the television talk show host and syndicated radio personality addressed the Dreamers:

 “Ten thousand people applied for the Disney Dreamers Academy.
 One hundred of ya’ll got picked.

 Now trip on that for a minute,” Harvey stated.
 “Dreams are critical , man.
 That’s what this whole thing is built on – dreams.

 “You can get an education and that’s important too because a lot of things you want to be are tied to your education…but the one thing that’s more important than your education is your dream.
 Nothing is more important than your dream,’’ Harvey added.

 Tyrik Pitts is one of Florida’s lucky 14 selected.
 The 18-year-old student-athlete attends East Lee County High School in Lehigh Acres.

 “I have a passion for sports,” Pitts said.
 “My love lies with the game of basketball, and one day I would like to play professional basketball for the NBA, but I know it’s easier said than done.”

 If discipline is an indicator, Pitts is destined to succeed.
-He maintains a 4.1 grade point average and plans to attend University of Florida or University of Central Florida to earn a degree in broadcast journalism.
+He maintains a 4.1-grade point average and plans to attend the University of Florida or the University of Central Florida to earn a degree in broadcast journalism.

 “My mother has always stayed on me about my grades,” said Pitts.
 “In middle school, I kind of slacked off and then she came to me before high school and said this is where it really counts, so I just kept my mind on getting A’s and not B’s.